sdesyllas/MailChimp.Net/README.md

 1. Add the dlls to your project
-2. Add the following links in your configuration file
+2. Add the following lines in your configuration file
 <pre>
 &lt;configuration&gt;
   &lt;configSections&gt;